bgh304/ReactSimpleChat/README.md

 # Simple Chat
 This is a simple fullstack chat app running in local environment.
-It's a modified version of [@ksekwamote]'s (https://github.com/ksekwamote) [simple_chat_app] (https://github.com/ksekwamote/simple_chat_app).
+It's a modified version of [@ksekwamote](https://github.com/ksekwamote)'s [simple_chat_app](https://github.com/ksekwamote/simple_chat_app).
 Changes I made were changing database from Firebase to MySQL and building my own site layout.

 ### Technologies used
 - React